nicfel/Reassortment-Tutorial/README.md

 # Practical: Setting up an coalescent with reassortment analysis

+The coalescent with reassortment is an approach that allows inferring reassortment networks and rates of segmented viruses from the genetic sequences of individual segments.
-In this tutorial, we will describe how to set up a coalecent with reassortment analysis
+In this tutorial, we will describe how to set up a coalecent with reassortment analysis .

 ## The Data
+After the 2009 influenza A/H1N1 pandemic, this virus become seasonal and is circulating the globe since then.
-The dataset consists of 25 HA and NA sequences of pandemic 2009 like human influenza A/H1N1 sampled between 2012 and 2017.
+The dataset we use in this tutorial consists of 25 HA and NA sequences of pandemic 2009 like human influenza A/H1N1 sampled between 2012 and 2017 downloaded from [fludb.org](fludb.org).
+The already aligned sequences can be found in the data folder.

 ## Download CoalRe
-First, we have to download the CoalRe package by using the BEAUTi package manager.
-Go to `File >> Manage Packages` and download the CoalRe package .
+First, we have to download the CoalRe package by using the BEAUti package manager.
+To do so, first open BEAUTi and then go to `File >> Manage Packages` and download the CoalRe package .

 <figure>
 	<a id="fig:example1"></a>